tywysocki/OpenAI/README.md

 The `async/await` implementation waits for the completion to be generated before continuing with the code execution.
 If the completion generation fails, the code will catch the error and handle it appropriately in the catch block.
 After the completion is generated, it will be stored in `result`, which can then be used in the code for further processing, such as displaying the generated name to the user.

-Check out [OpenAIModelType.swift](https://github.com/tywysocki/OpenAI/blob/master/Sources/OpenAI/Models/OpenAIModelType.swift) for a list of supported models.
+For a list of supported models, check out [OpenAIModelType.swift](https://github.com/tywysocki/OpenAI/blob/master/Sources/OpenAI/Models/OpenAIModelType.swift).
 You can also visit the [OpenAI API Docs](https://beta.openai.com/docs/models) for additional information on the models.

 ### [Chat Completions](https://platform.openai.com/docs/api-reference/chat)

 By utilizing OpenAI's Chat API, you can access ChatGPT (aka GPT-3.5) and GPT-4 (currently in beta) to obtain responses for chat conversations.
 Chat models take a series of messages as input, and return a model-generated message as output.

-Although the chat format is designed to make multi-turn conversations easy, it’s just as useful for single-turn tasks without any conversations (such as those previously served by instruction following models like text-davinci-003).

 An example API call looks as follows: